Parent Information Package

 After Care

-After care is offered from 4:00 pm to 6:00 pm and is $84.00 per child per week.
+After care is offered from 4:00 pm to 6:00 pm each week.
 An afternoon snack is provided.
-Activities include group games, crafts, board games, songs and more.
+Activities include park time, sports, gagaball, colouring and crafts.
 Participants must be pre-registered for this program.
 Spots are limited and are offered on a first come first serve basis.

 If you have any questions that were not answered in this package, please do not hesitate to contact us so we can help you find the information you need.